 Congratulations… you’ve just changed your own radiator valve from start to finish without breaking a sweat -and you did it yourself!
 If done correctly, changing your radiator valves should only take about 30 minutes at the most.

 However, if at any point during this process something doesn’t seem right, make sure to call an experienced professional for help rather than attempting further DIY fixes, as these may end up making matters worse instead of better.
+Also, if you are frustrated that your radiators are no longer heating up as they should, it might be time to replace your radiator and upgrade it to a newer model.

 Thanks for reading – we hope this guide was helpful for any future projects involving changing a radiator valve in your home.